 Pupils may receive a diagnosis if they have a specific learning difficulty such as dyslexia or a medical condition.
 Pupils do not receive a ‘diagnosis’ of special educational needs.

 If you have a concern that your child has a specific difficulty e.g. ADHD or autism the SENCo can make a referral to the community pediatrician.

-If you have a concern that your child has a learning difficulty e.g. dyslexia or dyscalculia the SENCo can make a referral to a specialist teacher from the STS team.
-We currently have a STS teacher in school one morning each fortnight.
+If you have a concern that your child has a learning difficulty e.g. dyslexia or dyscalculia the SENCo can make a referral to a specialist teacher from the STT team.
+We currently buy into the STT service enabling us to arrnage assessments if needed.
 The STS teacher provides a report after working with the child which provides advice on how best to support the child’s needs.
-They can also refer a child to the visual stress clinic.
+They can also refer a child to the visual processing clinic.

 If you have a concern that your child has a speech and language difficulty the SENCo can make a referral to the speech and language therapy service.

 Referrals and diagnosis can vary in time depending on the agency involved and the child.